 Outdoor Recreational Burning - Fires contained within outdoor fireplaces, portable outdoor fire pits, and outdoor fire pits being used in accordance with the manufacturer's recommendations and not using prohibited fuel.
-For more information on prohibited fuels, please click here-notation on prohibited fuels, please click <a href="https://example.com/here-notation-new-matter-new
+For more information on prohibited fuels, please click here.

 - Outdoor recreational burning is allowed at one- and two-family homes only when contained within a manufactured, portable outdoor fire pit, outside fireplace, permanent fire pit, or a chiminea. - All wood-burning appliances must include a screen or spark arrestor design feature. - Outdoor fire pits must be constructed to be permanent.
-The property owner may work with the PVFPD Fire Prevention Bureau to obtain the necessary permits and inspections. - Temporary fire pits, such as holes dug in dirt, are not permitted. - Outdoor wood-burning appliances should always be maintained in good repair and situated on clear and level ground so that the appliance cannot tip over. - The fire's location shall be no closer than 15 feet to adjacent combustible objects, including structures and fences.
-This same clearance is required between the fire and property lines. - The size of an outdoor fire pit shall be no larger than 3 feet in diameter, and the height of any flames within that pit shall be no higher than 2 feet (similar to a campfire). - The ground within 5 feet of the base of the fire shall be cleared of all combustible materials, such as grass or weeds. - Only clean, dry wood may be burned.
-The burning of rubbish, trash, construction materials, yard debris, leaves, or recyclable materials is strictly prohibited. - A responsible, non-impaired adult shall be present and shall monitor the burning until the fire is extinguished (i.e., out cold) and shall provide a means for rapid fire extinguishment such as water from a garden hose, a portable fire extinguisher, or a shovel and dirt or sand. - Burning may be prohibited based upon current and predicted weather conditions, as determined by the PVFPD company officer/incident commander. - Burning is not allowed when the County or State has enacted burn restrictions. - Fire District representatives may order any fire to be extinguished based on current conditions. - Any allowable burning (permit required or not) that becomes offensive or objectionable because of smoke emissions or when conditions or local circumstances make the fire hazardous will be prohibited.
+The property owner may work with the PVFPD Fire Prevention Bureau for specific requirements - Temporary fire pits, such as holes dug in dirt, are not permitted. - Outdoor wood-burning appliances should always be maintained in good repair and situated on clear and level ground so that the appliance cannot tip over. - The fire's location shall be no closer than 15 feet to adjacent combustible objects, including structures and fences.
+This same clearance is required between the fire and property lines. - Only clean, dry wood may be burned.
+The burning of rubbish, trash, construction materials, yard debris, leaves, or recyclable materials is strictly prohibited. - A responsible, non-impaired adult shall be present and shall monitor the burning until the fire is extinguished (i.e., out cold) and shall provide a means for rapid fire extinguishment such as water from a garden hose, a portable fire extinguisher, or a shovel and dirt or sand.